webalys-hq/streamline-wrapper-vue/README.md

-# Vue wrapper for Streamline icons and illustrations
+# Vue 2 wrapper for Streamline icons and illustrations

 This is a small Vue library which allows you to render Streamline SVG icons and illustrations.

+Note that it only supports Vue 2.
+Pull requests for Vue 3 support are welcome!

 ## How to install